Argyle in unfamiliar territory, on brink of elimination after Game 1 loss to Stephenville

 “I love what we have left on the mound.
 We’re going to hit the ball better than we hit it tonight, and if we do that, I think we win two baseball games.”

-Game 2 is set for 7 p.m. on Thursday at Abilene Christian University.
-Game 3, if necessary, would be back at Celina High School at 7 p.m. on Friday.
+Game 2 is set for 7 p.m.
+Thursday at Abilene Christian University.
+Game 3, if necessary, would be back at Celina High School at 7 p.m.
+Friday.

 The Eagles loaded the bases again in the sixth and seventh innings and were unable to capitalize on any of the opportunities.
 Colton Roquemore popped out to end the sixth, and JC Davis hit into a game-ending double play in the final frame.